agnesoft/adev/projects/atest/README.md

 -   [**MSVC 16.9.3**] Using `type_info` requires `using ::type_info;` and include of `<typeinfo>` in the global module fragment, otherwise the `type_info` struct is unknown at compile time.
 Reported bug: https://developercommunity.visualstudio.com/t/Undefined-reference-to-type_info-when-us/1384072
 -   [**libc++ 11.1.0**] C++20 `operator<<(std::chrono::duration)` is missing in `libc++` and requires a workaround in form of `duration.count() << "ms"` to emulate the operator.
 Should be removed once `libc++` implements this feature.
 -   [**libc++ 11.1.0**] C++20 ranges are missing in `libc++` and `ranges::range<T>` concept cannot be used.
 It was replaced by custom `iterable` that should be removed once `libc++` implements ranges.
+-   [**clang 11.1.0**] Clang does not yet implement modules partitions.
+As a workaround each partition is guarded with `ifdef` removing the module partition stuff from the top and on clang they are all textually included (with `#include`) into the module interface directly.
+Once clang does implement module partitions this mechanism can be removed.